Brooklyn, Tasmania

-Brooklyn is a residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
-The locality is about 3 km south of the town of Burnie.
-The 2016 census recorded a population of 553 for the state suburb of Brooklyn.
+Brooklyn is a residential locality in Burnie, Tasmania, Australia.
+The locality is about 3 km south of Burnie.
+As at the 2021 census it a population of 1,850.

-It is a suburb of Burnie, to the south-east of the main town centre.

 History

 Brooklyn was named after Brooklyn Estate, a 60 acre farm south of Devon Street, South Burnie.
 This estate was subdivided into housing lots in the early 1940s, with road construction starting in 1939.
-Local newspaper The Advocate describes Brooklyn in the 1940s as a "flourishing suburb" and the "Toorak of progressive Burnie".
+The Advocate described Brooklyn in the 1940s as a "flourishing suburb" and the "Toorak of progressive Burnie".

 Brooklyn was gazetted as a locality in 1965.

 The Brookville Post Office on Collins Street, named to avoid duplication of post office names, opened on 1 August 1953 and was renamed "Brooklyn" in 1968.
 It closed in 1973.

 Geography

 Alexander Creek forms much of the western boundary, and Romaine Creek most of the eastern and northern.